 - fuel bought for business motoring only

 - both business and private motoring as long as you apply the appropriate fuel scale charge or account for VAT on the value of supplies of fuel for private use

-If your business funds both business and private motoring and you wish to recover some of the VAT, but don’t want to apply the fuel scale charge you must keep detailed mileage records to enable you to calculate how much fuel is used for business and private motoring.
+If your business funds both business and private motoring and you wish to recover some of the VAT, but do not want to apply the fuel scale charge you must keep detailed mileage records to enable you to work out how much fuel is used for business and private motoring.